SteelSavant/deck-ds/ARCHITECTURE.md

 Launch profiles are separated into
 - Category profiles, which apply to all apps with any configured tags
-- App profiles, which configure an existing category profile for a specific app (not implemented)
+- App profiles, which configure an existing category profile for a specific app

 ### State